robinvanderknaap/MvcJqGrid/README.md

 ## Sample Application
 To showcase the helper a sample application was created which demonstrates various grids with different configurations.
 The source code from the view is displayed below every grid, which should make it easy to get started.
 The sample application is included in the source code, you can find a live version [here](http://playground.webpirates.nl/mvcjqgrid).

+One word about the sample data being used.
+The sample data is contained in a Sql Express Database in the App_Data folder.
+Make sure you have installed Sql Server Express 2008 R2.
+The Web Platform Installer sometimes indicates you have installed R2 when actually you only have SP2 installed.
+More info on [StackOverflow](http://stackoverflow.com/questions/4257684/sql-server-attach-incorrent-version-661).

 ##NuGet

 	Install-Package MvcJqGrid